How to Make the Best Ham & Cheese Sandwich

 We slather a very soft sourdough bread with butter and a tangy Dijon-mayonnaise, and then put it in a hot skillet.
 While it’s toasting, we pile on the nutty Gruyère, thin ribbons of ham, and fresh tomatoes.
 The result is sublime: Crispy, golden brown bread, gooey cheese, and wonderfully salty ham.
 Our favorite part might be the way the melty cheese, tomato, and Dijon-mayo combine so that they’re almost saucy.
 It makes the whole thing feel elevated — shades of croque monsieur.

 It’s rich, it’s indulgent, and it’s worth it!
 This is the kind of sandwich you can serve as a meal — it’s quite filling.
 And yet, for that very reason, it also makes a terrific snack.
-You could grill up a double recipe, cut the sandwiches into quarters, and serve them as a game day bite — your crowd will go wild.
+You could grill up a double recipe, cut the sandwiches into quarters, and serve them as a movie night bite — your family will go wild.
 In the test kitchen, our too-small stack of sandwiches disappeared in seconds.

 ½ cup mayonnaise